kyndryl-design-system/shidoka-applications/README.md

 ### Use CSS tokens/variables

-You can make use of tokens/variables included in root.css such as `--kd-header-height` to pad the body for the fixed position header, `--kd-page-gutter` for the padding on your main container, or any of the color tokens.
-These are very bare-bones currently, and will need to be fleshed out later.
+After installation, you can make use of tokens/variables included in root.css such as the color tokens.

 ## Start using components